The AOUT_NG is a CV (control voltage) output module. It features 8 channels of 12 bit CV out and a selectable bipolar option.

 If you built the NG with bipolar option and want to use the 1st CV Channel as a bipolar channel, set the jumpers to bipolar mode (for the 1st channel, of course).

 Set the sequence with E-3 notes and adjust P9 until the measurement reads 0V.

 c#2 will give the smallest voltage (e.g -2.76V) while G-8 gives the highest (+2.75V).

 E-3 is the means note between c#2 and G-8, that's why it is 0V :P

 Repeat the above procedure for the other i channels, adjusting trimpot Pi for unipolar mode and trimpot P(8+i) for bipolar mode (if necessary).
 Remember to always “Init” the sequence after having set its Chn in EVENT menu. -

 Midibox SEQ V4

-Press the EXIT button, enter the CV configuration page, and select the AOUT_NG interface.
+Press the EXIT button, use the scroll wheel to enter the CV configuration page, and select the AOUT_NG interface.